 Signature projects traditionally extend through at least a semester or summer.
 Therefore, a short trip to gather data or present research or creative work would qualify if the research or creative process took place over the course of a semester or summer.

-- Research projects involving human subjects need Institution Review Board (IRB) approval (contact the OWU Connection desk in Merrick Hall or call 740-368-7126; those involving animals require Institutional Animal Care and Use Committee (AICUC) approval (contact Dr. Dale Swartzentruber).
+- Research projects involving human subjects need Institution Review Board (IRB) approval; those involving animals require Institutional Animal Care and Use Committee (IACUC) approval.

 - Grant applications must describe how the project is academically complementary and relevant to the student's academic program.

 - Proposals must be endorsed and the student application form signed by the participating / supervising faculty member (the one teaching the course) and by the department chair or program director of the student’s major (the person who leads the department or program that controls the course).

 - Students must be in good academic standing.